kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

      switchport trunk allowed vlan add $data_vlan_number,$voice_vlan_number,$ap_vlan_number,$guest_vlan_number,$bh_vlan_number
    #end
 ```
-Within the above code we define a Macro to add the various VLANs to the trunk interface via the Port-Channel.
+Within the above code, we define a Macro to add the various VLANs to the trunk interface via the Port-Channel.

-As we configure the interfaces we can continue to use the previously defined method as the templates will be called and assigned more dynaically.
+As we configure the interfaces, we can continue to use the previously defined method as the templates will be called and assigned more dynamically.

 ```
    !